Truvella99/Truvella99/README.md

 Passionate Computer Engineer 💻

 - See my [portfolio](https://gagliardowebsite.herokuapp.com/) 🌍
-- I've a Bachelor Degree in Computer Engineering and I'm Specilizing in it 🖥️
+- I've a Bachelor Degree in Computer Engineering and I'm Specializing in it 🖥️

 ## Skills